Ackermann Steering Geometry

 What is Double Ackermann steering?

-Double Ackermann usually refers to 4-wheel steering systems where both the front and rear axles steer.
-The front wheels turn one way, and the rear wheels turn the opposite way, significantly reducing the turning radius while maintaining the geometric principle that all wheels orbit a common center.
+Double Ackermann means 4-wheel steering where front and rear axles turn opposite ways.
+This slashes turning radius while keeping all wheels circling one common center.